alarusie/NetRouting/README.md

 ## Developers
 - Essa Imhmed
 ## How to run it
-- ./netprjr seed filename /* read a network configuration from a file */
+- ./netprjr seed filename
-- ./netprjw seed filename /* Write a
+- ./netprjw seed filename